Where does Vericant interview students?

 How can I justify Vericant’s membership fee?

 Ultimately, you are investing in your student body.
 Nurturing a student from the inquiry stage through enrollment is a costly process, especially for Chinese candidates.
 Vericant shortens this process and increases the chances of enrolling strong students.
-By prescreening your applicants, you can focus your time on building relationships with the best candidates while implementing a system to attract the best candidates to your school.
+By prescreening your applicants, you can focus your time on building relationships with the best candidates while implementing a system to attract the best candidates to your institution.

 Why is Vericant a membership organization?

 Much like other testing companies, Vericant is a membership organization.
 Just as you are committed to building a strong student body, we are committed to building and maintaining a strong product and superior customer service.
-It’s our mission to help schools identify qualified applicants and enroll strong students.
+It’s our mission to help institutions identify qualified applicants and enroll strong students.
 We believe that when we excel at what we do, you do too.

 How many points can you get on the SEE?